burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 A* ptr;
 ```

-**Statement Block.** Several C++ or C language statements organized into in a pair of curly braces `{`, `}`
+**Statement Block.** Several C++ or C language statements organized into in a pair of curly braces `{`, `}`.

-**cv qualifiers.** During reading standards or another form of language rules you will at some moment be faced with this term.
+**cv qualifiers.** During reading standards or another form of language rules you will at some moment faced with this term.
 It means constant and volatile type qualifiers.

 ----